 There are marine crossings from Colombia to Panama and Ecuador.

-Numerous sailboats operate between Panamanian ports of Portobelo, Porvenir or Colón and Cartagena.
+Numerous sailboats operate between the Panamanian ports of Portobelo, Porvenir or Colón and Cartagena.
 This is a popular form of intercontinental travel, and generally passes through (and stops in) the beautiful San Blas Islands along the way.
 Some boats operating from Cartagena's yacht clubs work on a fixed schedule, others leave when full.
-The entire Cartagena–San Blas– El Porvenir trip by sailboat ranges from between US$450 and US$650 all-inclusive with the majority of boats charging US$550.
-From El Porvenir, you'll need to carry on by speedboat to Carti or Miramar, from where you can continue overland to Panama City; or fly from El Porvenir.
+The entire Cartagena–San Blas–El Porvenir trip by sailboat costs between US$450 and US$650 all-inclusive, with the majority of boats charging US$550.
+From El Porvenir, you'll need to carry on by speedboat to Carti or Miramar, from where you can continue overland to Panama City; or you can fly from El Porvenir.

 Boats have traditionally been unregulated and safety is an issue.
-Cartagena-based Blue Sailing (www.bluesailing.net), a Colombian–American agency, has begun to change that in recent years.
-At the time of research the company represented 25 boats, and they ensure that all of them have proper safety equipment for open sea navigation, monitor their boats’ locations 24 hours a day and use only licensed captains.
+Cartagena-based Blue Sailing, a Colombian-American agency, has begun to change that in recent years.
+At the time of research the company represented 25 boats, and it ensures they all have proper safety equipment for open sea navigation, monitor the boats’ locations 24 hours a day and uses only licensed captains.

-It is also possible to arrange transportation from Bahía Solano to Jaqué in Panama, although departures are very infrequent.
-From Jaqué you can continue along Panama's Pacific coast to Panama City or fly.
+It is also possible to arrange transportation from Bahía Solano to Jaqué in Panama, although boats are very infrequent.
+From Jaqué you can continue along Panama's Pacific coast to Panama City, or fly.